0 hidden charges. 0 forex

 2. Limited flexibility: The old tax regime does not offer much flexibility to taxpayers.
 Once you make your investments and claim your deductions, your cannot change your tax plan during the financial year.

-Advantages of the New Tax Regime
+New Tax Regime Advantages and Disadvantages

 1. Lower tax rates: The new tax regime offers lower tax rates as compared to the old tax regime.
 This can help you save money and increase your in-hand income.